Last updated on March 1st, 2022

 - A person might not be feeling well physically.

-- A person might be worried about the management plan, such as the daily regimen, lifestyle alterations, as well as costs.
+- the person might be worried about the management plan, such as the daily regimen, lifestyle alterations, as well as costs.

 - A person might feel overwhelmed in relation to the chronic treatment.